 Step 2.
 Positioning the bathroom vanity

 Measure the bathroom vanity and decide on the best position, helping to prevent you from fitting it too high or low.
+You obviously want to make sure you still have easy access to surrounding fixtures such as towel warmers or radiators.
 When you’ve confirmed where on the wall you’d like to install the unit, mark up the edges using a pencil.

 If your bathroom vanities incorporate an open back to allow for the pipework, you can begin your installation work.
 If it has a closed back, you’ll have to cut holes to enable the pipes to fit into the bathroom vanity.

 Step 3.
 Fitting the bathroom vanity to the wall